microsoft/VSExtensibility/docs/index.md

 Build your mental model of how Visual Studio extensions work.
 See [Parts of a new Visual Studio extension](new-extensibility-model/inside-the-sdk/extension-anatomy.md).

-Learn what's in the SDK at [Functional areas of the SDK](new-extensibility-model/inside-the-sdk/inside-the-sdk.md)
+Learn what's in the SDK at [Functional areas of the SDK](new-extensibility-model/inside-the-sdk/inside-the-sdk.md).

 When and where should your extension appear in the IDE?
 Visual Studio extensions surface in the IDE at when certain conditions are met.
 To control how and when your extension appears in the IDE, see [Rule-based activation constraints](new-extensibility-model/inside-the-sdk/activation-constraints.md).

+Learn about the [Remote UI](new-extensibility-model/inside-the-sdk/remote-ui.md) model used in the VisualStudio.Extensibility.

 ## Overviews